 Kevin: Hmph.
 What the hell kind of name is “Sooty,” anyway?

 Sooty: It’s been said that you try to create an emotional touchstone for the reader with each character in your books, even the most vile villains.
 Why is that?

 Kevin: Somebody said that?
 Somebody read my books?

 Sooty: I’m pretty sure it was you.
 (Holds up the stapled-together “TIME Magazine.”)

 Kevin: Well it’s true.
 I’ve tried to write cold, emotionless killers in the past, but they always come off like they’re made of cardboard.
 They don’t seem real.
 The funny thing is, I’ve met people who really are like that.
 They’re real.
 They’re true — but they don’t make for interesting characters.
 I don’t know whether or not they’re actually made of cardboard.

-Sooty: So you are planning four books as well as eight free short stories in your Wars of Brighthaven series.
+Sooty: So you are releasing six books as well as a free short storiy in your Misplaced Mercenaries series.
 Any idea what might be coming next?
 Will you be taking time off for any other projects in between books?